 3. Set-up Cost

 Dam building requires a great amount of material, money, and manpower.
 The construction process is often time-consuming and requires highly skilled and experienced people.
-High paid engineers are hired in order to take proper follow-up and analyze the structure on a regular basis.
+The highest-paying engineers are hired to take proper follow-up and analyze the structure on a regular basis.
 The builder is required to acquire the best building material in order to increase the power plant’s life.
 Keeping all these factors in mind the expenses increase.
 Therefore, the installation cost is quite high.

 4. Carbon and Methane Emissions